ole1986/pic18f-morsecode/README.md

 DEBUG=0
 ```

-Install the firmware from your RPi using the following pickle command
+Install the firmware using pickle command "p16" from your RPi

 ```
 p16 program pic18f16K20.X.production.hex